GOAD Part 1: AD Recon, Password Spraying , ASREPRoasting & LLMNR Poisoning

 - Game of Active Directory is a fully functional AD lab environment, misconfigured with several AD issues designed to help understand various AD security concepts.

 - In this n-part series, we will explore how we can abuse the misconfigurations.
-In part 1, we focus on
+In part 1, we focus on enumeratingthe environment to finddomains, domain controllers, usernames and groups.
+We further leverage this to conduct various attacks, showcasing techniques likepassword spraying & ASREPRoasting.

 Network Diagram #